top of page

 A humanoid robot stands apart in a busy art gallery — symbolising emotional disconnection and identity loss, themes often explored in private counselling in Southampton.

-This might be the right fit if you’re:
+This might be the right fit if you are:

 • Feeling emotionally flat or disconnected from your own life

-• Carrying a constant sense of pressure without knowing how to stop
+• Experiencing constant pressure without knowing how to slow down

 • 50-minute in-person sessions each week

-• Based in Shirley, Southampton with free on-street parking
+• Based in Shirley, Southampton (free on-street parking)

 • £60 per session (before 5pm) / £65 per session (after 5pm)

-• Recognised provider with WPA and Vitality Health.
-If you're covered, you may be able to claim for sessions
+• Recognised provider with WPA and Vitality Health

-• Free 30-minute video consultation offered before you commit
+• Free 30-minute video consultation before you decide

 • Long-term or short-term support available